 Understanding these structural differences is key to recognizing potential issues early on.
 For instance, if your American Bulldog is squinting, tearing excessively, or their eyes appear red or swollen, these could be signs of an underlying issue related to their unique eye structure.

-In this section, we have taken a closer look at the anatomy of the American Bulldog eye to help you understand what makes your dog’s eyes unique and potentially vulnerable.
 With this knowledge, you can be more proactive in monitoring your American Bulldog’s eye health and seeking veterinary care when necessary.
 Remember, early detection and treatment of eye problems can significantly improve the prognosis and quality of life for your beloved American Bulldog.

 Common Eye Issues in American Bulldog